dkainer/RWRtoolkit/README.md

       --data            ./example_data/string_interactions.Rdata \
       --seed_geneset    ./example_data/geneset1.tsv \
       --tau             "1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0" \
-      -o                ./outdir
+      -o                ./RWRtoolkitOutput_LOE
     ```

-#### RWR_netscore.R
+#### RWR\_netstats.R

-*RWR Net Score* performs a network intersect between an input network
+*RWR Net Stats* performs offers a series of statistical methods for
-(`network`) and a gold truth network (`gold`), e.g. the GO network.
-It
-will score the strength of the intersect with multiple metrics.
+extracting metrics for networks and multiplex layers.
+There are multiple
+options within netstats:

 -   **Input:**
+    -   A multiplex object (from RWR\_make\_multiplex) or an flist.
+    -   A reference network: Optional (Depending on methods chosen)
-    -   A gold standard network as reference.
+    -   A network of interest: Optional (Depending on methods chosen)
-    -   Another network to compare to the gold standard.
+    -   Network Scoring Metric: (“jaccard”, “overlap”, or “both”)
--   **Output:** A table containing multiple metrics including the edge
+-   **Output:** In R: a list containing tables of metrics flagged from
-    intersect between the input network and the gold standard network.
+    input parameters.
+Files for each table can be saved by supplying an
+    `output_dir`

 Examples